Farmell History, Family Crest & Coats of Arms

 The origins of the Farmell name lie with England's ancient Anglo-Saxon culture.
 It comes from when the family lived by a fern-covered hill.
 The name is both a surname and a place-name, and is derived from the Old English elements fearn, for fern, and hyll, the word for hill.
 Alternatively, another source notes that the surname denotes a "dweller at the Fern Slope or Corner [Old English fearn + heal(h)] for Farnhill."

 Early Origins of the Farmell family

 The surname Farmell was first found in East Cheshire at Fernhill, or at Farnhill in West Riding of Yorkshire or at Farnell Wood in Kent.
 Some of the first records of the name include: Richard de Farenhull in 1214; William de Fernhulle in 1263 and Hugh de la Fernhull in 1275; John de Farnhull, listed in the Hundredorum Rolls of 1273; and William atte Farnhulle in 1298.

 In Scotland, the name was derived from "the lands of Famell in Angus.
 Between 1214 and 1246 Duncan de Ferneuel witnessed charters by Malcolm, earl of Angus, and a charter of land in the territory of Kerimor to Arbroath Abbey.
 Meg Fernwale is recorded in Aberdeen, 1408."

 Important Dates for the Farmell family

 Farmell Spelling Variations

-hundred years, the English language had no fast system of spelling rules.
+Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Farmell were recorded, including Farnell, Farnel, Farnall, Farnyll, Farnill and many more.

 Early Notables of the Farmell family (pre 1700)

-Another 78 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Farmell Notables in all our PDF Extended History products and printed products wherever possible.